Beyonce Could Give Birth To Twins In 6 Weeks? Expert Claims Superstar Is In Third-Trimester Of Pregnancy

 Beyonce’s pregnancy announcement photo is currently the most-liked Instagram photo of all time, according to Billboard.

-when ur about to drop the most ????babies of 2017 #GRAMMYs #Beyonce @Beyonce pic.twitter.com/ViAw53F4pk
+when ur about to drop the most????babies of 2017 #GRAMMYs #Beyonce @Beyonce pic.twitter.com/ViAw53F4pk

 — Kelli Boyle (@kellixboyle) February 13, 2017